Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Proof of Proposition : Duality

-In \cite[Section 5]{[BG]}, the authors introduced a notion of universal local acyclicity.
-Roughly speaking, a sheaf is \textit{ULA} with respect to a morphism if its singular support over each fiber is the same.
-The following proposition explains why the universal local acyclicity is important.
+In \cite[Section 5]{[BG]}, the authors introduced the notion of ULA\footnotemark.
+Roughly speaking, a sheaf is {ULA} with respect to a morphism if its singular support over each fiber is the same.
+The following lemma (it is straightforward from the definition in \cite[Section 5.1.2]{[BG]}) explains why the notion of ULA is important.